Outbound Lead Generation

 Cold Email Pros: Email itself is almost free so outreach is very affordable.
 Working with a virtual sales assistant enables you to effortlessly build a campaign for just a couple hundred dollars per month.
 When done correctly, cold outreach is relevant to the recipient and targeted to their specific needs.
 It’s also easy to A/B split test different copy and targeting ideas until you get the perfect fit.

 Cold Email Cons: The biggest problem with cold email is in the name – it’s cold.
 If your message isn’t well targeted to the recipient then it can be perceived as spam.
 That’s why it’s impossible to overstate the importance of working with small niche data.
 So every message you send is interesting and relevant to the recipient.

 Doing Cold Email Right: Four simple words – “work with a professional.”
 Even though B2B email is ‘simple’ there are a lot of tricks involved to do it well.
 Professionals know how to structure an email cadence to drive new leads every day.

-Interestingly, the cost of using a full service firm like Sales Higher is about 15% the cost of doing it in-house.
+Interestingly, the cost of using b2b data services is about 15% the cost of doing it in-house.
 This is because the costs of lead generation tools and staff get shared by multiple firms.
 Best of all, you won’t need to spend hundreds of hours training staff on how to do outbound lead research.

 One of the easiest ways for businesses to connect with their target audience is using Google Ads.
 Google ads are ‘Pay Per Click’ (PPC) which means you only get charged if someone clicks on your ad to visit your website.
 Given Google’s position as the world’s biggest search engine, these ads are one of the most scalable forms of outbound lead generation.